More ACGME Review Committees to Accept AOA Board Certifications for Program Directors

 The application process for ACGME institutional sponsorship began on April 1, 2015.
 Institutions that submit a completed institutional application will receive “pre-accreditation status” and its AOA-accredited programs can begin the application process for Initial Accreditation with the ACGME.
 Programs can begin submitting their applications for ACGME Initial Accreditation on July 1, 2015.
 Institutions with pre-accreditation status will be identified on ACGME’s website.
 Those interested can now search for institutions by accreditation status and by state.

-Six institutions have already achieved ACGME initial accreditation, those that achieve initial accreditation will be identified and can be searched under the “Future Accredited” filter on ACGME’s ADS public site.
-Those interested can now search for institutions by accreditation status and by state.
+Six institutions have already achieved ACGME initial accreditation, those that achieve initial accreditation will also be identified and can be searched under the “Future Accredited” filter on ACGME’s ADS public site.

-On Wednesday, June 24, 2015, AACOM hosted a webinar featuring speakers from the Accreditation Council for Graduate Medical Education (ACGME) and the American Osteopathic Association (AOA) designed to inform students about the transition to the single graduate medical education (GME) accreditation system.
-This webinar covered general information to help students navigate the new system and specific information on transitional year programs and traditional rotating internships during the transition.
-The webinar recording and materials are available here.
+On Monday, April 13, 2015, AACOM hosted a webinar featuring speakers from ACGME designed to inform faculty advisors about the transition to the single graduate medical education (GME) accreditation system.
+This webinar was focused on what faculty advisors and students should know about transitional year programs and traditional rotating internships during the transition to the new GME accrediting system.

-ACGME launched a series of webinars for osteopathic programs and institutions transitioning into the single accreditation system in April.
+ACGME launched a series of webinars for osteopathic programs and institutions transitioning into the single accreditation system.
 The webinars are specialty-specific and feature Senior Vice Presidents for Accreditation, ACGME Executive Directors and Review Committee Chairs.
 The schedule for the remaining webinars, presentations and webinar recordings are available on the AOA’s website.
-These webinars will also be posted on the ACGME’s webinars web page within three weeks.
+These webinars will also be posted on the ACGME’s webinars web page within three weeks and will be available for three months.
 Registration is suggested for, but not restricted to, program directors in the specialty, designated institutional officials (DIOs) and others assisting in the application process.